Revealing effects of local dimension on variable-range interacting model by connecting Lieb-Robinson bounds and multipartite entanglement: Introduction

-The paper is organised in the following manner.
-In Sec. \ref{sec:spin-d wgs}, we briefly introduce the structure of higher dimensional WGS generated by spin-$s$ long-range Ising Hamiltonian and the form of reduced density matrices calculated by PEPS formalism.
-The possible transition of fall-off rates from NL to (quasi)local regime in spin-$s$ Ising model is predicted from the patterns of entanglement entropy in Sec. \ref{sec:entanglement entropy}, mutual information in Sec. \ref{sec:mutual inf}, and GGM in Sec. \ref{sec:GGM}.
-We discuss saturation value of time-averaged GGM with increasing system-size in Sec. \ref{sec:ql_to_local} which signals to a probable \(\alpha\)-transition from QL to local interacting higher dimensional system (similar to spin-$1/2$ case) before concluding in Sec. \ref{sec:conclusion}.
+The paper is organized in the following manner.
+In Sec. \ref{sec:spin-d wgs}, we briefly introduce the structure of the higher-dimensional WGS generated by a spin-$s$ long-range Ising Hamiltonian and the form of reduced density matrices.
+The influence of local spin dimension on mutual information and LRB is presented in Sec.~\ref{sec:mutual inf} and \ref{sec:LRB}, respectively.
+We exhibit a correspondence between LRB and the nonanalytic behavior of genuine multipartite entanglement in Sec.~\ref{sec:GGM} before concluding in Sec. \ref{sec:conclusion}.